 In May 2010, the FASB issued ASU No. 2010-19 "Foreign Currency (Topic 830) Foreign Currency Issues: Multiple Foreign Currency Exchange Rates" ("ASU 2010-19").
 ASU 2010-19 increases financial statement disclosures where reported balances for financial reporting purposes differ from the actual U.S. dollar denominated balances.
 The amendments in this update are effective as of the announcement date of March 18, 2010.
-The Company included information required by the standard to the Notes included herein.
+The Company included information required by the standard to the footnotes included herein.

-The FASB issued ASU No. 2010-12 "Income Taxes (Topic 740): Accounting for Certain Tax Effects of the 2010 Health Care Reform Acts" ("ASU 2010-12"), which codifies an SEC Staff Announcement relating to accounting for the Health Care and Education Reconciliation Act of 2010 and the Patient Protection and Affordable Care Act under ASC 740 - Income Taxes.
+The FASB issued ASU 2010-12 ("ASU 2010-12"), which codifies an SEC Staff Announcement relating to accounting for the Health Care and Education Reconciliation Act of 2010 and the Patient Protection and Affordable Care Act under ASC 740 - Income Taxes.
 Management completed its assessment and adoption of ASU 2010-12 in the third quarter of 2010, and determined it has no material impact on the Company.